 Samantha is a partner and head of the children law team, advising clients on all aspects of children law.
 She is experienced in assisting a range of clients including vulnerable adults and children and handles cases in an empathetic yet practical manner.

 Samantha advises parents about family creation, surrogacy and parental orders and has been involved in a number of cases where errors in the actions of fertility clinics have led to difficulties with legal parentage, resulting in court applications for declarations of parentage.
+She has also represented applicants in international surrogacy cases including two involving Iran.

 In Chambers UK (2019) Samantha is described by one source as "top of the tree."
 Another source notes that "She is exceptionally knowledgeable in all areas of children law, and applies that knowledge with great analytical skill".
 She specialises in children issues such as declaration of parentage, surrogacy, and both domestic and international adoption.
 Interviewees praise her "extremely good judgement" and note that "she has this wonderful combination of being both forceful and flexible".